 In addition, with Intel's Intelligent Platform Management Interface (IPMI) 2.0-compliant ASMB8-iKVM module in the TS500 you'll be able to monitor, control and manage the server remotely.
 Other key specs include 10 SATA ports, a DVD writer, eight USB ports, a PS2 port, a VGA one and three Gigabit Ethernet ports.
 Note that this is a barebones server, but obviously that gives you plenty of flexibility - something this machine offers in spades.

 How to choose the best small business servers for you

-Choosing the best small business server is a crucial decision for your business, but it needn't be daunting, nor too complicated.
+Choosing the best small business server is crucial for your business, but it needn't be daunting or too complicated.

-As we've covered in this list, there are options out there that will do the trick even for those with little expertise in the area.
+As we've covered in this list, some options will do the trick, even for those with little expertise in the area.

-Most businesses, of any size, will require a server that works 24/7 and can handle significant user loads, but those who run smaller businesses should also consider a server's scalability.
+Most businesses of any size will require a server that works 24/7 and can handle significant user loads, but those who run smaller companies should also consider a server's scalability.
 Your business may only be modest today, but it's no bad thing to plan for a bigger future.

 The best small business server: How we test

-But, of course, cost is not the only factor and so we've delved into the detail to look at the specs and components involved, looking at processor speeds, available memory slots and input ports, hard disk storage and other hardware features.
+But, of course, the cost is not the only factor.
+So we've delved into the details to look at the specs and components involved, processor speeds, available memory slots and input ports, hard disk storage, and other hardware features.

-Additionally, we've taken into account an often-overlooked aspect - noise - to ensure that these servers are capable of running efficiently without disrupting the office with the sound of a jumbo jet engine.
-Size and aesthetic are also important qualities that we've documented, in addition to two factors that should never be overlooked: reliability and customer support.
+Additionally, we've considered an often-overlooked aspect - noise - to ensure that these servers can run efficiently without disrupting the office with the sound of a jumbo jet engine.
+Size and aesthetics are also important qualities that we've documented, in addition to two factors that should never be overlooked: reliability and customer support.